mansim07/dataplex-labs/README.md

     - "compute.restrictVpcPeering" : true
     - "compute.trustedImageProjects" : true,
     - "iam.disableCrossProjectServiceAccountUsage" :false #Only required when you want to set up in a separate project to your data project
+4. If VPC SC is enabled in your organization, the project must belong to the same [VPC Service Control perimeter](https://cloud.google.com/vpc-service-controls/docs/service-perimeters) as the data destined to be in the lake.
+Refer to this link to use or [add Dataplex to VPC-SC](https://cloud.google.com/dataplex/docs/vpc-sc).
+Ignore this for argolis account.
+5. Make sure **us-central1** is allowed under your organization regions policy.
+Ignore for argolis.
-6. Make sure you have enough of disk space(1.5 GB - 2 GB)  for the terraform setup
+6. [CRITICAL for Setup] Make sure you have enough of disk space(1.5 GB - 2 GB)  for the terraform setup

 ### 2.2 Run the Terraform Script